|Nutritional Guidelines (per serving)|

 In a small bowl, combine yeast, sugar and 1/2 cup warm water.
 Let rest 5 minutes until foamy.

 In a separate bowl, mix eggs, yeast mixture and cold water.
 Add flour alternately with liquid ingredients to first bowl containing the shortening-sugar mixture.
 Mix well.
-Dough will be sticky.
+The dough will be sticky.
 Cover with plastic wrap and refrigerate 5 hours or overnight.

 Zap onion in microwave for 1 to 1 1/2 minutes or until limp.
 Drain and cool.
 Punch down dough and divide into 6 equal parts.